Conference Participation

 Contributing Topics

-The 2026 IEEE ICHMS invites regular papers, industry papers, special sessions and workshop proposals related to the conference topics, which include but are not limited to:
+The 2026 IEEE ICHMS invites regular papers, industry papers, special sessions and workshop papers related to the conference topics, which include but are not limited to:

 - Human-AI Collaboration and Decision Support